Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Is it harder to cycle in heat or cold?

-What temp is unsafe for cycling?
+What temperature is unsafe for seniors?

-Should seniors avoid extreme temps?
+Should older cyclists avoid extreme weather?

 Comments